Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising: Method

 Next, we introduce the design of the ISO-aware dual branch.
 The noise pattern is significantly affected by analog amplifiers in sensor circuits.
-Inspired by the physical principle of noise amplification in analog amplifiers, we divide the network into ISO-dependent and ISO-independent branches.
+Inspired by the physical principle of noise amplification in analog amplifiers, we divide the network into ISO-dependent and ISO-agnostic branches.
 Typically, sensor gains exhibit linear growth with ISO.
 Therefore, we design an ISO-dependent gain layer $g(iso)$ based on the linear gain prior, which is equivalent to the analog gain $K$.
-In this paper, we define the gain layer $g(iso)$ as a learnable look-up table (LUT) and initialize it with parameters obtained from noise calibration.
+In this paper, we define the gain layer $g(iso)$ as a learnable piecewise linear function and initialize it with parameters obtained from noise calibration.
 By leveraging the explicit modeling of the ISO-aware dual branch network, the proxy model effectively bridges the noise model across different ISO levels while maintaining interpretability.

-In summary, the physics-guided proxy model restricts the degrees of freedom during optimization based on physical priors, thereby promoting the accuracy of noise modeling.
+In summary, the physics-aware proxy model restricts the optimization degrees of freedom based on physical priors, thereby promoting the accuracy of noise modeling.